Understanding How Your Infant Develops

 Infant Life Cycle Stages

 Like the seasons in nature, families pass through certain predictable events, called the life cycle.
 The life cycle begins at birth and ends at death.
 Between these two events are different periods, or stages of development.
-Childhood is the beginning of the human life cycle.
-It is a time of profound and wonderful changes.
 For all children, these changes occur in a specific sequence called developmental stages.
 Although each infant is unique and has their own growth timetable, all children follow a similar pattern of development.
 By understanding these stages parents become more effective at meeting their child’s needs.

 - Physical development